tigerfarm/arduino/Altair101/asm/programs/README.md

 >

 Power on the Altair 101.
+Start the Arduino IDE.
+This is used to monitor the output from the machine.
+From the IDE menu, select Tools/Serial Monitor.
+The machine will reboot.
+The monitor displays the machine log messages.
++++ Setup.
++ AUX device toggle switches are configured for input.
+...
++ HLT, program halted.
++ runProcessorWait()

-Put the machine in download, ready to receive the byte code.
+Put the machine in download mode, ready to receive the assembled byte code.
-+ Set Sense switches to zero and double flipping AUX2 down.
++ Set the Sense switches to zero and double flip AUX2 down.
-+ Double flip AUX2 down.

-Upload from the laptop to the Altair.
+Upload from the laptop to the machine.
 > upload
 + -------------------------------------
-+ Write to the serail port, the program file: p1.bin:
++ Write to the serial port, the program file: p1.bin:
 + Serial port is open.
 + Write to serial port.
 Number of bytes: 62 in the file: p1.bin 11000011 0000011 ...